-The film tells in flashback the story of Suresh Sinha (Guru Dutt) a famous film director who enters a film studio before the day’s shooting has begun.
+The film tells in flashback the story of Suresh Sinha (Guru Dutt), a famous film director who enters a film studio before the day’s shooting has begun.
 As he recalls his life, we see him being a successful filmmaker but on his own.
-His marriage to Bina (Veena), a girl from a wealthy and titled family, is on the rocks because her wealthy family sees Filmmaking as a job lacking in social status.
-He is also denied access to his daughter Pammi (Naaz) who is sent to a private boarding school.
-On a rainy night as he takes shelter under a tree, Sinha meets a woman Shanti (Waheeda Rehman) and gives her his coat.
-She comes to the film studio to return the coat and disrupts the shooting walking in front of the camera.
-Seeing the rushes Sinha is sure that she is a star in the making and she is cast as Paro in Devdas, the film that Sinha is making.
+His marriage to Bina (Veena), a girl from a wealthy and titled family, is on the rocks because her father (Mahesh Kaul) sees filmmaking as a job lacking in social status.
+He is also denied access to his daughter, Pammi (Naaz), who is sent away to a private boarding school.
+On a rainy night as he takes shelter under a tree, Sinha meets a woman, Shanti (Waheeda Rehman), shivering in the cold and gives her his coat.
+She later comes to the film studio to return the coat and disrupts the shooting walking in front of the camera.
+Seeing the rushes, Sinha is sure that she is a star in the making and she is cast as Paro in Devdas, the film that Sinha is making.
 Shanti becomes a star and she and Suresh, two lonely people, come together finding solace in each other.
 But this has repercussions.
 They are spoken about in gossip columns and even Pammi’s friends make life miserable for her.
-She pleads with Shanti to leave Sinha’s life and a desolate Shanti withdraws, leaving the film world and becoming a school teacher in a small village.
+She pleads with Shanti behind Sinha’s back to leave Sinha’s life and a desolate Shanti withdraws, leaving the film world and becoming a school teacher in a small village.
 Her withdrawal leads to a decline in Sinha’s fortunes and he finds himself down and out as his films fail at the box office one after another.
-Shanti is forced to return to films since she has a contract with the studio but cannot help him, as he is too far-gone, an alcoholic, who is now living in abject poverty.
-Finally, Sinha, remembering his glorious past dies in the empty film studio in the director’s chair, a lonely and forgotten man.
+Shanti is forced to return to films since she has a contract with the studio but cannot help Sinha, as he is too far-gone, an alcoholic, who is now living in abject poverty.
+Finally, Sinha, remembering his glorious past, dies in the empty film studio in the director’s chair, a lonely and forgotten man.

-Kaagaz Ke Phool, India’s first film in the Cinemascope format, has been considered Guru Dutt’s finest film by many.
-It is generally felt by most old timers and historians that the film was a cinematic masterpiece that went over the audience’s heads and sank like the Titanic so to say in its time.
-But an objective look at the film shows that it is actually quite an inconsistent film with its share of expected highs, but also a lot of lows.
-There’s no denying that in its better moments, it is nothing short of brilliant.
-Lyrical and poetic, it represents some of the finest work that Guru Dutt has ever done.
+Kaagaz Ke Phool, India’s first film in the Cinemascope format, has been considered Guru Dutt’s finest and most autobiographical film by many.
+It is generally felt by most old timers and historians that the film was a cinematic masterpiece that, tragically, went over the audience’s heads and sank like the Titanic so to say in its time.
+But a truly objective look at the film shows that it is actually quite an inconsistent film with its share of expected highs, but also a lot of lows.
+There’s no denying that in its better moments, the film is nothing short of being cinematically brilliant.
+These sequences, lyrical, poetic and poignant, represent some of the finest work that Guru Dutt has ever done.

-But for all its flaws, like any Guru Dutt film, the highs far outweigh the lows.
-The relationship between the director and his protégé, the central relationship of the film is delicately handled on a very human plane.
+But for all its flaws, like any Guru Dutt film, the highs still do manage to outweigh the lows.
+The relationship between the director and his protégé, the central relationship of the film is delicately handled and beautifully developed on a very human plane.
 This is helped to a great extent by Guru Dutt and Waheeda Rehman’s fine performances and Abrar Alvi’s perceptive dialogues.
 The filmmaking scenes are shot with a lot of love with meticulous attention to detail.
-The ambiance of the film studios inspired by New Theatres is most effectively created.
-Although I suspect that audiences of the time could not digest this breaking down of the myth surrounding the film world, its aura and glamour) And song picturisations, as mentioned already a strong point of Guru Dutt, are taken to new heights particularly Dekhi Zamaane Ki Yaari, soulfully rendered by Mohammed Rafi, and Waqt Ne Kiya Kya Haseen Situm – the latter is perhaps the best ever song sung by Geeta Dutt, perhaps her all time best.
-However, barring these two songs SD Burman’s music is merely adequate.
+The ambiance of the film studios (inspired by New Theatres, Calcutta) is most effectively created.
+Although I suspect that audiences of the time could not digest this breaking down of the myth surrounding the film world, in particular, its aura and glamour.
+And song picturizations, a strong point of Guru Dutt, are taken to new heights in Kaagaz Ke Phool, particularly Dekhi Zamaane Ki Yaari, soulfully rendered by Mohammed Rafi, and Waqt Ne Kiya Kya Haseen Situm, one of the greatest songs sung by Geeta Dutt, perhaps her all time best.
+However, barring these two outstanding songs, SD Burman’s music is merely adequate.
 And that is surprising for a Guru Dutt film.

-After the film flopped, a dejected Guru Dutt never officially directed a film again.
-Though Sahib, Bibi aur Ghulam (1962) bears his unmistakable stamp, the direction is officially credited to Abrar Alvi.
+After the film flopped miserably, a dejected Guru Dutt never ‘officially’ directed a film again.
+Though Sahib, Bibi Aur Ghulam (1962) bears his unmistakable stamp, the direction is officially credited to Abrar Alvi.

 Ironically, today Kaagaz ke Phool enjoys a cult following and goes house full whenever re-released.